 In her art today, Sarah draws inspiration from music, theater, fashion, and art history as well as the cartoons and comics from her childhood that initially spawned her interest in the visual arts.
 Increasingly, Sarah also turns to her Filipino heritage and the influence of the Japanese culture when developing original work.

-Their favorite past times are deconstructing masculinity and generational farmer trauma.
-If they don’t have a powerpoint on a topic already, they’re researching and debating with people way smarter than them.
+When he’s not making comics, Thorn’s favorite pastimes are deconstructing masculinity and generational farmer trauma.
+If he doesn’t have a powerpoint on a topic already, he’s researching and forming his next thesis with his best friends.

 Best known for his work on several Deadpool titles, Reilly has also lent his talents to series such as Batman/Fortnite: Zero Point and Amazing Spider-Man among others, as well as creator-owned comics like Power Play and Outrage.